liamtimms/bashscripts/README.md

 * usage: takes markdown file and converts it to a pdf document (`filename_notes.pdf`) and a pdf slide show (`filename_slides.pdf`).
 Note that the markdown is carefully broken up by headers and subheaders there is a high likelyhood of text and images overflowing on the slides.
 * dependencies: pandoc

-to install most dependencies on Arch run:
-    sudo pacman -S --needed pacman-contrib fwupdmgr rclone pandoc neovim reflector yay must be manually installed if you haven't already installed it

-before running rclone requires manual intervention if not already set up.